Back to Builder

 Each response has the following settings:

-• Custom Headers — Add key-value pairs sent with every response
+• Custom Headers: key-value pairs sent with every response

-• Body — The response body, with support for template variables
+• Body: the response body, with template variables for dynamic values

 Example JSON response body: